-Every student must apply for graduation by filing an online petition to graduate and the accompanying forms not later than September 30 for December graduates, or October 30 for
+- (a) Petition to Graduate.
+Every student must apply for graduation by filing an online petition to graduate and the accompanying forms not later than September 30 for December graduates, or October 30 for May graduates.

-May graduates.
 When a petition to graduate is received, the Registrar will audit the student's academic records for compliance with the graduation requirements set forth in §1-201.
-If the student has satisfied these requirements, the student's name will be submitted to the Law School faculty for approval.
+If the student has satisfied these requirements, the student's name will be submitted to the Law School faculty for approval. - (b) Staying of Petition.
+A student's petition to graduate is stayed automatically upon the filing of an Honor Code complaint against the student.
+The student will not be certified as graduating from the law school until the Honor Code complaint is adjudicated fully or settled.